Will Metformin Help Me Lose Weight?

 There are different theories as to why some people lose weight with Metformin.
 Some people feel generally unwell, resulting in them eating less food.
 Another theory suggests that the uncomfortable side effects that people experience, such as nausea, vomiting and diarrhoea, affect their food intake quite significantly.
 However, in certain cases, Metformin may initially lead to weight gain as it can trigger an increased appetite by raising blood sugar levels.

 Can Metformin help with long-term weight loss?
 Unfortunately, it seems unlikely that weight loss with Metformin is long-term.
 According to a study by Diabetes Care, the average weight loss after a year of taking the drug was only 6 pounds.
-And, for people who can’t take Metformin due to chronic kidney disease, perhaps, diet and lifestyle changes are still the keys to sustainable weight loss.
+And, for people who can’t take Metformin due to chronic kidney disease, perhaps diet and lifestyle changes are still the keys to sustainable weight loss.
+Will metformin help me lose weight.

 So, it’s definitely not a miracle weight-loss solution, and if you overeat and lead a sedentary life, you won’t lose weight.
 “It’s important to follow a healthy diet low in refined sugars and carbohydrates if you are prone to high insulin levels so that maximum benefit from the medication is received.”
 So says Dr Sood.